 Windows comes pre-loaded with hundreds of processes designed to make your PC run smoothly.
 Unfortunately, this typically leads to compatibility issues down the road when you install new apps or programs.

 When this happens, it often leads to slowdowns, freezing, or crashes.
-To fix it, your best bet is a clean boot that involves disabling non-essential services.
+To fix it, you can try to reset and repair your PC, but your best bet is a clean boot that involves disabling non-essential services.
 After booting, you can then re-enable the services one-by-one until you find the culprit.

 Credit: Laptop Mag